Pumpkin Oatmeal Cookies with Cranberries and Walnuts

 1. Heat oven to 350°.
 Lightly grease baking sheets or line with parchment paper or reusable parchment sheets.

-6. Bake for 12 to 15 minutes, or until lightly browned around the edges and set.
-These are tender cookies, so you’ll need to let them cool for a few minutes on the pan to set up before moving them to a wire rack to cool completely.
+5. Bake for 12 to 15 minutes, or until lightly browned around the edges and set.
+These are tender cookies.
+Let them cool for a few minutes on the pan to set up before moving them to a wire rack to cool completely.

 Notes

-You can substitute more cinnamon if you don’t have cardamom.
+You can substitute more cinnamon if you don’t have cardamom, or use pumpkin pie spice instead.

 Nutrition